Sortedsinghal/softsell-site/README.md

 # 🧾 SoftSell – One Page Marketing Website

-This is my submission for the **Credex Web Development Internship Assignment**.
 SoftSell is a responsive, animated, modern one-page website built using React, Tailwind CSS, and Vite.

 ---